-However, the current obstacle to overcome is that VR or AR glasses to be worn to participate in virtual spaces mask the facial features.
+However, the current hurdle to overcome is that VR or AR glasses to be worn to participate in virtual spaces mask facial features.

-Companies like Facebook try to solve this problem with solutions that include cameras inside VR headsets, which can for example show if people "smile with their eyes" and not just with their mouths.
+Companies like Facebook try to solve this problem with solutions that include cameras inside VR headsets, which can for example show if people are "smiling with their eyes" and not just with their mouths.

 Switch to a world of virtual collaboration

-The advent of comfortable, good-looking glasses with AR functionality will be a huge enabling factor for virtual collaboration.
+The advent of comfortable, good-looking glasses with AR capabilities will be a huge factor in enabling virtual collaboration.
 It will make it easy to see remote colleagues in the same room you are in, as he is proposing spatial.

 The quality of body and face mapping appears to be improving rapidly, but will need to progress further.

-Long-term, I'd say in 10-20 years, we may come to consider it difficult to distinguish between the appearance of someone in person and in a virtual world.
+Long-term, I'd say in 10-20 years, we may come to find it difficult to distinguish between the appearance of someone in person and in a virtual world.

-I remain cautious about the estimated time to adoption of this technology, for one simple reason: it took some time even before videoconferencing became standard practice in many organizations.
-It is not only the ability to display realistic images that matters, but also the ease of use.
+I remain cautious on the estimated time to adoption of this technology, for one simple reason: it took some time even before videoconferencing became standard practice in many organizations.
+It is not only the ability to display realistic images that counts, but also the ease of use.
 It will take time until it seems completely normal to have business discussions in a virtual world.

 Get your best version forward

 One of the advantages of working in virtual spaces is that you can make your avatar look the way you want.
 You don't have to worry about hair, clothes or makeup.
 Realism will however be welcome: especially in a working context people will want to feel that they are interacting with a person, not with something similar to a cartoon.